-The activity programme is managed by the activities coordinator.
-The activity team and programme provide residents with a variety of individual and group activities, and maintains their links with the community.
+The activity programme is managed by a diversional therapist.
+The activity team, and programme provide residents with a variety of individual, group activities and maintains their links with the community.

 The food service meets the nutritional needs of the residents.
 All meals are prepared on site.
 The service has a current food control plan.
 The organisational dietitian reviews the menu plans.
 Residents and family/whānau confirmed satisfaction with meals provided.